UNMC_Acronym_Vert_sm_4c

 An annual seed grant program will enhance and grow collaborative research opportunities.
 A request for applications system will be announced through this website and through campus-wide communications.
 These funding opportunities would highlight potential topic needs that will facilitate interactions across departments and promote basic-clinical science projects with the goal to increase future grant acquisitions.

-The successful recipients were:
+The successful recipients are: